 \subsection{Reweight Control Tokens At Train Time}

-We want to encourage our model to learn our added forecasting tokens alongside the language modeling objective.
+We seek to encourage our model to learn our added forecasting tokens alongside the language modeling objective.
 The standard MLE objective optimizes a model's parameters $\theta$ with respect to a sequence $x$: $\mathcal{L}(\theta) = - \sum_{t=1}^{T}\log p_\theta(x_t | x_{<t})$.
 However, a subsequence $x_{s...e}$ consists of forecasting tokens, which we want to emphasize---especially since these tokens did not undergo pretraining.
-At train time, we upweight these tokens by $\lambda = 2$.
+At training time, we upweight these tokens by $\lambda = 2$.
 Our final loss is below: